 The degree of emotional challenges that children experience during divorce directly correlates with the intensity of anger that parents express.
 Use this as a reminder to help keep anger in check.

-Anger can create over reactions causing poor decision making that can negatively impact your final agreement.
+Anger can create overreactions causing poor decision making that can negatively impact your final agreement.

-Some people want to hold onto the anger and will use it as a means to stay attached to their ex.
+Some people want to hold on to the anger and will use it as a means to stay attached to their ex.
 This can often lead to further litigation.

 Letting go of anger will allow you to move forward more easily in your life post-divorce.